JasperFx/alba/documentation/documentation/xunit.md

 snippet: sample_should_say_hello_world

 Do note that your `[Fact]` method needs to be declared as `async Task` to ensure that xUnit finishes the specification before disposing the system or you'll get *unusual* behavior.
-Also note that you really need to dispose the `SystemUnderTest` to shut down your application and dispose any internal services that might be holding on to computer resources.
+Also note that you really need to dispose the `AlbaHost` to shut down your application and dispose any internal services that might be holding on to computer resources.

-If your application startup time becomes a performance problem, and especially in larger test suites, you probably want to share the `SystemUnderTest` object between tests. xUnit helpfully provides the [class fixture feature](https://xunit.github.io/docs/shared-context) for just this use case.
+If your application startup time becomes a performance problem, and especially in larger test suites, you probably want to share the `AlbaHost` object between tests. xUnit helpfully provides the [class fixture feature](https://xunit.github.io/docs/shared-context) for just this use case.

-In this case, build out your `SystemUnderTest` in a class like this:
+In this case, build out your `AlbaHost` in a class like this:

 snippet: sample_ xUnit_Fixture